daffodilday/daffodilday.github.io/README.md

 Australia's Cancer Council has partnered with one of Australia's two biggest tobacco retailers, Coles, to raise money selling point of sale merchandise.

-Coles Supermarkets and Coles Express petrol stations sell billions of cigaretteseach year.
+Coles Supermarkets and Coles Express petrol stations sell billions of cigarettes each year.
 Daffodil Day provides them with a massive PR opportunity but also creates a financial disincentive for Cancer Council to support changes that might harm their bottom line.

 It's like selling 'cancer credits' to big tobacco retail.

-Competing supermarket, Aldi, does not sell tobacco.
+Coles' competing supermarket, Aldi, does not sell tobacco.

+## Pull Requests Welcome!

+Feeling a bit cheeky?
+Send a pull request to make a change to a page.
+Discuss changes.
+Let's see what we can make this by 28 August 2015.